grenaud/schmutzi/README.md

 From bam2makeSchmutzi.pl:

 You will get a _results.txt, with different columns.
-I suggest concatenating the _results.txt files and sorting with respect to coverage and flag problematic samples.
+I suggest concatenating the _results.txt files and sorting with respect to coverage and flagging problematic samples.
 Here is the meaning of the different columns (DB=database of putative contaminants):

 | column  | shorthand ID    | meaning                                                                                                |